TI-Discord-Server/ti-bot/README.md

 ## run tibot-v3 developers

-Deze bot kan gestart worden via **python3** of via een container
+This bot can be started using python3 or via a container.

-1. maak een .env file aan en vul die zoals gebruikelijk in (zie verder README)
+1. Create a .env file and fill it in as usual (see the README for details).
-2. start de bot op jouw gewenste manier
+2. Start the bot in your preferred way.

 ### without docker